India's coronavirus cases cross 200,000, peak still weeks away

-NEW DELHI (Reuters) - India’s coronavirus infections crossed 200,000, the health ministry said on Wednesday, and a peak could still be weeks away in the world’s second most populous country.
+NEW DELHI, June 3 (Reuters) - India’s coronavirus infections crossed 200,000, the health ministry said on Wednesday, and a peak could still be weeks away in the world’s second most populous country.

 Cases jumped by 8,909 over the previous day in one of the highest single-day spikes, taking the tally to 2,07,615.
 Six other nations, from the United States, to Britain and Brazil, have a higher caseload.